DerGuru/The-Resonant/New Chapters/Part2/P2-12_Resonance_Market.md

 They separated, each taking a different route, hearts pounding, instincts on high alert.

 Jason could feel the resonant signature of the monitor in his bag, the way it pulsed in time with his racing heart.
-It was both a comfort and a curse—a reminder of their progress, and of the attention it had attracted.
+It was both a comfort and a curse - a reminder of their progress, and of the attention it had attracted.

-As he navigated the streets, he could feel the resonance of the city around him—the hum of the tram lines, the distant thrum of industry, the irregular beats of other travelers.
+As he navigated the streets, he could feel the resonance of the city around him - the hum of the tram lines, the distant thrum of industry, the irregular beats of other travelers.
 But overlaid on that was a new resonance: a sharp, probing presence that searched and scanned, seeking an anomaly, a signal, a reason to pursue.

 *They're close,* RAE warned, its tone shifting to match the urgency of the moment. *Move faster.
 Don't lead them to the others.*